zjmagou/MLYPGrain2024/README.md

 - Statistically reanalyzed dataset **waves** (compressed folder) is available on Microsoft OneDrive as [waves.zip](https://bssgj-my.sharepoint.com/:u:/g/personal/michael_mu13973-binj_basischina_com/EdjJqEPY27dAlpgWm9at0AsBGfoy3cxeMx9fjZGs1CRW6w?e=f46eGX)

 The following intermediate datasets are available on Zenodo via [this DOI](https://doi.org/10.5281/zenodo.10924805):
-- Model input dataset **formatted_grid** (compressed folder)
+- Model input dataset **formatted_grid** (compressed folder) for ConvAE and RF training, evaluation and future projection
+- ETE threshold datasets `tmax_90.nc` for hot days and `tmin_10.nc` for cold days.
-- Model auxilary files `hwave_order.csv` and `coldwave_order.csv`
+- Auxilary order files `hwave_order.csv` and `coldwave_order.csv` for projection visualization
 - Model projection dataset **final_outputs** (compressed folder)
-- Raw data used to plot Taylor diagrams and separating yield into ensembles are available (compressed folder)

 # Method Structure

 Data preprocessing is automated into python files: `cwave.py` and `nasa_cwave.py` converts tasmax and tasmin data into CW and HW frequencies, and `cut_to_size.py` clips climate data to the bounds of the MLYP provinces.

-Implementation for the methods outlined in this study is structured into notebooks of different functions.
+The models and methods outlined in this study are implemented through Jupyter notebooks of different functions.
 Training of ConvAEs is done in `autoencoder.ipynb` and the benchmark model in `yaumain.ipynb`. `modelsort.ipynb` is used to produce `coldwave_order.csv` and `heatwave_order.csv`, which can be found on Zenodo `plots.ipynb` might be useful if figures are to be reproduced.
 The main notebook where RF Regression is trained and projection is made is`rf_and_models.ipynb`, and it is structured as follows:

 1. Data preprocessing and auxiliary methods for modeling
 2. ConvAE spatio-temporal (via stAE) / spatial (via sAE) dimension reduction on observed data